Statistical Complexity of Heterogeneous Geometric Networks: Methods

 We studied five collaboration networks within Physics disciplines, constructed from arXiv data.
 For these, edges are established between co-authors of papers.
 Topics are self-selected by authors during arXiv manuscript uploads.
 These topics are astrophysics (collab AstroPh), condensed matter physics (collab CondMat), general relativity (collab GrQc), high energy physics (collab HepPh), and high energy physics theory (collab HepTh).

 We studied six social networks constructed from the twitch platform for six different languages-- English (twitch ENGBE), French (twitch FR), German (twitch DE), Portuguese (twitch PTBR), Russian (twitch RU), and Spanish (twitch ES) \cite{Rozemberczki2019}.
 Nodes are the users of twitch and edges are friendships between them.
-Another social network studied was a Facebook page-page graph where nodes represent official Facebook pages while edges are mutual likes between sites, collected through the Facebook Graph API in November 2017 and restricted to four categories of pages- politicians, governmental organisations, television shows and companies \cite{Rozemberczki2019}.
+Facebook page-page is another social network where nodes represent official Facebook pages while edges are mutual likes between sites, collected through the Facebook Graph API in November 2017 and restricted to four categories of pages- politicians, governmental organisations, television shows and companies \cite{Rozemberczki2019}.
+The LastFM social network is the network where nodes are users from Asian countries and edges are mutual follower relationships between them \cite{Rozemberczki2020}.
 We also analysed a large email network between Enron employees (email Enron), originally made public by the Federal Energy Regulatory Commission during its investigation.
 Here, nodes are email addresses and edges are established wherever there are emails sent between addresses.
-The final social network studied was a LastFM user network where nodes are users from Asian countries and edges are mutual follower relationships between them \cite{Rozemberczki2020}.